AshsmashR/Brain-MRI-segmentation/README.md

 # Brain MRI Segmentation with U-Net (Dice + IoU)

-A clean, reproducible 2D U-Net pipeline for **binary segmentation of brain structures from MRI slices**, trained with a combined **BCE + Dice** objective and evaluated with overlap metrics (**Dice** and **IoU / Jaccard**).
+A 2D U-Net pipeline for **binary segmentation of brain structures from MRI slices**, trained with a combined **BCE + Dice** objective and evaluated with overlap metrics (**Dice** and **IoU / Jaccard**).
 The code is
 organised so it can be extended toward **cortical-structure segmentation** and slotted into neuroimaging evaluation workflows.

-> **Status:** Working pipeline.
-Results below are reported on the dataset
 >

 ## Why this project